Black Friday Savings! Save an extra 10% on all bundles with code BF24.

 Conclusion:

 Are you ready to adopt a pet duck?
 Make sure you have a safe duck coop that is lined with absorbent, soft litter.
 Also attach a duck run to the coop so your pet ducks can get outside as much as possible.
 A water source for your pet ducks is essential to keep them healthy and happy.
-You should also have duck feed along with healthy snacks for your pet ducks.
+You should also have all flock or duck feed along with healthy snacks for your pet ducks.
 If you have all these things, then you may be ready to add friendly and amusing ducks to your family!

 Alexa Lehr